Semester 2 Credit Value: | 20 |

 2) Design an exhibition guide for an imagined exhibition inspired by one of the course texts with accompanying explanation of rationale

-3) Write a series of short blog posts relating to different perspectives on/contexts for the course texts, with accompanying explanation of rationale
+3) Write a short, public-facing digital project relating to course texts, with accompanying explanation of rationale

 N/A